O u r S t o r y

 We are a team of students, educators, clinicians, and social workers dedicated to transforming community education.

 F o u n d e r s S t o r y

 ETCH was founded by undergraduate and medical students as they navigated their experience at the University of Washington.
 The co-founders concluded that there was a need for high-quality health education content, laid out in an easily understandable format, within homeless populations.
 They began to build a comprehensive resource database that catered to all types of learners.
 After many years of hard work and pilot-testing with focus groups and experts, they began distributing educational content through what is now called ETCH.

 O u r M i s s i o n

-We are an interdisciplinary student organization associated with the University of Washington School of Medicine’s SHIFA chapter that offers weekly health education sessions to homeless adults in downtown Seattle.
+ETCH is an interdisciplinary student organization that collaborates with the University of Washington School of Medicine’s SHIFA chapter to offer weekly health education sessions to homeless adults in downtown Seattle.
 Through our community partnerships we strive to create health education curriculum that bridges evidence-based practice and the voices of the many homeless communities in Seattle with the goal of providing knowledge, skills, and tools to improve the quality of life of our participants.